Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Review and summary

 The Smoluchowski PDE may be modified to include interaction terms corresponding to pairwise particle fragmentation.
 In the models~$\PP_N$, we may model this fragmentation effect by declaring that a particle of given mass is subject to fragment at the ring times of a Poisson clock that ticks at a mass-dependent rate.
 On fragmenting, the particle splits in two.
 The detailed rule for this splitting may be chosen to be a ``dual'' of the rule specified for coagulation under the heading ``the precise mechanism for collision'' in Section~\ref{sec.micromodels}: the fragmenting particle retains its location, and some random proportion of its precollisional mass, while a new particle, bearing the residue of that mass, appears in a randomly selected microscopic vicinity of the fragmenting particle's location.

-Of course, one may attempt to carry out a kinetic limit derivation of the Smoluchowksi coagulation-fragmentation-diffusion PDE from microscopic models $\PP_N$ that have been altered in this manner; no such derivation has yet been carried out.
-In~\cite{RanjbarRezak}, Ranjbar and Rezakhanlou studied a different aspect of particle dynamics in the case that dimension $d$ equals two.
+Of course, one may attempt to carry out a kinetic limit derivation of the Smoluchowski coagulation-fragmentation-diffusion PDE from microscopic models $\PP_N$ that have been altered in this manner.
+Such results have yet to be proved, though important elements for proofs are suggested in~\cite{RanjbarRezak}.
+In this article, Ranjbar and Rezakhanlou studied a different aspect of particle dynamics in the case that dimension $d$ equals two.
 The assertion that macroscopic particle densities adhere to a solution of the Smoluchowski PDE is in a sense a weak law of large numbers.
 What of the analogue of the central limit theorem, a result describing the typical fluctuation of particle density statistics in high indexed $\PP_N$ from the density profile offered by the PDE solution?
 In~\cite{RanjbarRezak}, the authors define empirical fluctuation fields under $\PP_N$, modelling the discrepancy as a function of space-time of the empirical density of particles from the prediction made by the PDE solution, normalized by a square root of total particle number, in the style of the central limit theorem.
-In \cite[Conjecture 2.1]{RanjbarRezak}, it is conjectured that, in a high $N$ limit, the fluctuation field converges to a random limit that solves an Ornstein-Uhlenbeck equation under which the density profile diffuses freely and is subject to coagulative and fragmenting forces specified by a linearization of those present in the PDE, as well as to a space-time dependent white noise stimulus determined by the PDE solution.
+In \cite[Conjecture 2.1]{RanjbarRezak}, it is conjectured that, in a high $N$ limit, the fluctuation field converges to a random limit that solves an Ornstein-Uhlenbeck equation under which the density profile diffuses freely and is subject to coagulative and fragmentative forces specified by a linearization of those present in the PDE, as well as to a space-time dependent white noise stimulus determined by the PDE solution.